ramo-dev/hypr-configs/README.md

 # hyprpaper
 The hyprpaper.conf is responsible for switching wallpapers

-## Tools and programs my hyprland DE uses
+## Tools and programs my hyprland DW uses
 - yay
 - feh
 - ffmpegthumbnailer